Greece Moments Greece Moments

 Paraportiani Church in the Kastro district

-Of these, four chapels are on the ground floor and the chapel of the Mother of God Panagia on the upper floor.
-The name Paraportiani (Greek: at the gates) probably derives from the location of the church, which was once the entrance to the medieval Kastro of Mykonos.
-Only remains of the walls of the castle remain, which are described by information boards.
+Four of these chapels are located on the ground floor, and the Chapel of the Virgin Mary (Panagia) is on the upper floor.
+The name Paraportiani (Greek: “at the gates”) likely derives from the church’s location, which once marked the entrance to the medieval Kastro of Mykonos.
+Only remnants of the castle’s walls remain, described on informational signs.

 Mykonos Kastro Kirche Panagia Paraportiani